Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Thermodynamics of heat conduction

-The direct coupling of an integral model of collisionless propagation of ballistic phonons to an MCV-like diffusive continuum theory is a separate theory, called ballistic-diffusive~\cite{Che01a,Che02a}.
-From a continuum point of view, an extension of the previous approach with an additional, tensorial internal variable,~\cite{KovVan15a} gives a clear connection to thermal and mechanical interaction, including the propagation with the speed of sound and the thermal expansion effect~\cite{BerBer13a,BerEng13a,BerVan16a,BerVan17b,Ber19a}.
-It is also remarkable, that the integro-differential equations of the ballistic-diffusive theory can be substituted with a two component differential model, coupling an MCV-type propagation to a Guyer-Krumhansl-type propagation of the diffusive and ballistic heat carriers~\cite{LebEta11a}.
-The conceptual RET and TIV based models are best compared in case of rarefied gases, which is analogous to ballistic heat propagation.
-Although, the experiments are less technical, their evaluation demands to investigate other, not straightforward aspects such as mass density dependence of material properties~\cite{AriEtal12c,RugSug15b,AriEta20a,KovEta20a}.
+The direct coupling of an integral model of collisionless propagation of ballistic phonons to an MCV-like diffusive continuum theory is a separate theory, called ballistic-diffusive \cite{Che01a,Che02a}. { A third approach to ballistic propagation is possible with a direct continuum point of view.
+Introducing a second tensorial internal variable in addition to the vectorial one in Section 2.1.7. \cite{KovVan15a} gives a clear connection to thermal and mechanical interaction, including the propagation of thermal disturbances with the speed of sound and the thermal expansion effect \cite{BerBer13a,BerEng13a,BerVan16a,BerVan17b,Ber19a}.
+This leads to Eq.~\eqref{igor4} as a special case.} It is also remarkable that the integro-differential equations of the ballistic-diffusive theory can be substituted with a two-component differential model, coupling an MCV-type propagation to a Guyer-Krumhansl-type propagation of the diffusive and ballistic heat carriers \cite{LebEta11a}.
+The conceptual RET and TIV-based models are best compared in case of rarefied gases, which is analogous to ballistic heat propagation.
+Although the experiments are less technical, their evaluation demands to investigate other, not straightforward aspects such as mass density dependence of material properties \cite{AriEtal12c,RugSug15b,AriEta20a,KovEta20a}.
 Continuum mechanics and heat conduction are strongly related.
 Ballistic heat conduction is the benchmark where the continuum and kinetic theories can be compared and tested.

 {